1,000+ Opportunities

 m.
 Monday through Saturday -->

-Based on current listing details, eligibility includes: Indiana-incorporated 501(c)(3) nonprofit corporations with an annual budget of less than $300,000 that reflect history as a significant component of their mission or propose a history-focused project.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Indiana-incorporated 501(c)(3) nonprofit corporations with an annual budget of less than $300,000 that reflect history as a significant component of their mission or propose a history-focused project.
+Confirm the full requirements in the official notice before applying.